-The State Department of Energy and Environmental Protection launched the Climate Resilience Fund to create a pipeline of shovel-ready projects eligible for federal implementation grants.
+The State Department of Energy and Environmental Protection launched the Climate Resilience Fund in 2022 to create a pipeline of shovel-ready projects eligible for federal implementation grants.
 NVCOG worked with our municipalities to prioritize sites at risk of flooding that had been previously identified in the Multijurisdictional Natural Hazard Mitigation Plan.
+The grant was awarded in 2023.
+The project is now complete, as of October 2025.

 The resulting project area includes nine culverts or drainage sites, four of which fall into disadvantaged/EJ census tracts, spanning our region.
-NCOG staff will hire a consultant to study these areas, design preliminary solutions, and identify federal funding sources for implementation.
+NVCOG staff has hired Luchs Engineering to study these areas, design preliminary solutions, and identify federal funding sources for implementation.

 Project Area by Municipality

-Click each link below to view the project area.
+Click each link below to view the project area and final deliverables.

 - Ansonia